‘I’m obsessed with greatness’: track cycling’s Katie Archibald on the long road to LA 2028 Olympics

 She laughs.
 “2022 was the worst of my life.
 2023 was just blank, it’s just blank space, also crap.
 2024, I actually had a fantastic time but I missed the Olympic Games.
 2025 has not been brilliant, at all, and so it sounds like maybe a me problem.
 Like, that’s not bad luck, that’s bad reacting.
 I guess the project is reacting better for 2026!
 But that’s life.”

-It certainly owes her a better, fresh chapter – hopefully starting next week in Santiago.
+It certainly owes her a better, fresh chapter – hopefully starting today in Santiago.

 Join our commenting forum